Gabby Bush

 Data isn’t neutral and neither are decision algorithms

-The UK's attempt to use algorithms to estimate school scores is a reminder of the need to keep humans in automated decisions say University of Melbourne experts
+The UK’s misguided attempt to use algorithms to estimate school scores is a warning and reminder of the need to keep humans and accountability in automated decision-making

 When tools for a health emergency become tools of oppression